rust-lang/rfcs/text/0000-relative-links.md

 ### Spelling

+This could just be spelled `/`, which is what a naive user might do anyway.
+The behavior could be surprising to a naive user, but I don't see the harm in that.
+I can't think of a case where you'd really want to force a true root-relative link with the classic meaning of `/`.

-This could be spelled `mod:/`, which is attractive since we could consider the `mod:` part to be a URI scheme.
-In practice, `mod:/` is a bit longer, and because it looks less strange, it's easier to miss that it's special.
+This could be spelled `rust:/`, which is attractive since we could consider the `rust:` part to be a URI scheme.
+In practice, `rust:/` is a bit longer, and because it looks less strange, it's easier to miss that it's special.

 This could be spelled `/::/` if there's worry about colon processing in future markdown processors.